-The potential for sequential litigation nonetheless shows that fixing the timing workaround would simply replace the current anomaly with a lesser anomaly.- Instead of plaintiffs being permitted to raise all their claims, but only if they brought them in the right order, they would be permitted to raise all their claims, but only if they managed to litigate them speedily.
+It is also worth observing that, even if the timing rule was fixed, some plaintiffs would still be able to achieve a "work-around" that would permit them to bring all their claims.
+If a plaintiff brought suit in either the district court or the CFC, and managed to complete the litigation before the statute of limitations on the claims that belonged in the other court expired, the plaintiff would then be free to sue in the other court.
+While such a litigation strategy would rarely be practical, its potential shows that fixing the timing work-around would simply replace the current anomaly with a lesser anomaly.
+Instead of plaintiffs being permitted to raise all their claims, but only if they brought them in the right order, they would be permitted to raise all their claims, but only if they managed to litigate them speedily.
 But the speed of litigation, like the order of filing, should not affect the ability to bring claims.

-This solution may reduce some of the costs of duplicative litigation, but only indirectly and without eliminating the costs of Section 1500 litigation.- And it would exacerbate the core injustice of denying plaintiffs the right to pursue all available claims against the United States.
+This solution may reduce some of the costs of duplicative litigation, but only indirectly and without eliminating the costs of Section 1500 litigation.
+And it would exacerbate the core injustice of denying plaintiffs the right to pursue all available claims against the United States.
 Thus, it is not the best solution.

-4.5.
-Amend Section 1500
+4. Amend Section 1500

-Another option is to replace or amend Section 1500 to impose a requirement that better serves the purposes of Section 1500, while avoiding the uncertainty and injustice that has plagued the statute.- Such a requirement could take a variety of forms.- For example, an influential article published in 1967 urged an alternative "statute providing that issues decided in a suit against an agent of the United States, in which the United States participated by providing counsel for the defendant, shall be res judicata in a suit between the plaintiff or those in privity with him and the United States," and vice versa.
-292 The suggestion was reiterated in a 1994 article, in which the authors stated that "if Congress were truly interested in preventing two claims, where one is a claim against a federal official and the other is a claim against the United States," a more effective solution would be replace Section 1500 "with a statute that stipulated that an adjudicated claim against a United states officer was res judicata in a subsequent proceeding against the United States."
-As previously explained, however, the law of preclusion has already evolved to embrace this principle.- A statute embodying the same principle would thus be superfluous.
+Another option is to replace or amend Section 1500 to impose a requirement that better serves the purposes of Section 1500, while avoiding the uncertainty and injustice that has plagued the statute.
+Such a requirement could take a variety of forms.
+For example, an influential article published in 1967 urged an alternative "statute providing that issues decided in a suit against an agent of the United States, in which the United States participated by providing counsel for the defendant, shall be res judicata in a suit between the plaintiff or those in privity with him and the United States," and vice versa.
+The suggestion was reiterated in a 1994 article, in which the authors stated that "if Congress were truly interested in preventing two claims, where one is a claim against a federal official and the other is a claim against the United States," a more effective solution would be replace Section 1500 "with a statute that stipulated that an adjudicated claim against a United States officer was res judicata in a subsequent proceeding against the United States."
+As previously explained, however, the law of preclusion has already evolved to embrace this principle.
+A statute embodying the same principle would thus be superfluous.